 Montserrat Royal Basilica Half-Day Trip from Barcelona

-Getaway to the Montserrat mountains on a half-day trip from Barcelona.
-You'll visit the Royal Basilica with its 12th-century carving of the Black Virgin and in the morning perhaps hear the children's choir sing.
+Enjoy a getaway to the Montserrat mountains on a half-day trip from Barcelona!
+You'll visit the Royal Basilica of Montserrat with its 12th-century carving of the Black Virgin and, after hearing its history from a guide, enjoy free time to explore.

 Barcelona - Plan your trip (Chapter)